-5. Every bill of lading or similar document of title issued in the Territory which contains or is evidence of any contract to which the Rules apply shall contain an express statement that it is to have effect subject to the provisions of the Rules as applied by this Ordinance.
+- (1) Every bill of lading or similar document of title issued in Tokelau which contains or is evidence of any contract to which the rules apply shall contain an express statement that it is to have effect subject to these Rules. - (2) Every owner, charterer, master, or agent who issues any such bill of lading or similar document of title without complying with this rule shall be liable on conviction to a fine of 3 penalty units.